openforis/accuracy-assessment/aa_analysis/doc.rst

 .. note::

-    Note that the Map pixel count value differs from these stratified random sample estimates.
+    Note that the **Map pixel count** value differs from these stratified random sample estimates.
 This shows how using a map pixel count is a poor estimation of actual area.

 .. figure:: https://raw.githubusercontent.com/openforis/accuracy-assessment/master/aa_analysis/img/area_estimate_graph.png
    :alt: A graph of the area estimates based on different sample designs.
    :width: 450
    :align: center

+For support, :doc:`ask the community <https://groups.google.com/g/sepal-users>`.